Skip to content

 2. When they log in with their work desktop, they receive an error message when the subsequent token refreshes on their home desktop.

-3. If the user then logs back in on their home desktop, the next device-their phone receives an error message during the next token refresh.
+3. If the user then logs back in on their home desktop, the next device — their phone — receives an error message during the next token refresh.
 This happens because only three devices can have sessions simultaneously.

 Limitations